ServiceNow

 Connection connection = buildRestConnectionFromDriverManager();

-ResultSet resultSet = connection.getMetaData().getPrimaryKeys(null, null, "agent_file");
+ResultSet resultSet = connection.getMetaData().getPrimaryKeys(null, null, "question");

 LOGGER.info("\r\n" + resultSet.toString());